brbsix/brbsix.github.io/_posts/2015-10-29-fix-missing-libgcrypt11-for-brackets-text-editor.md

 *Note: This problem appears to be fairly widespread of late.
 There is an [issue][1] on the Brackets GitHub repository as well as an [article][2] on WebUpd8 discussing the topic.*

-Adobe's [Brackets](http://brackets.io/) text editor has a problem on recent distros like Debian Jessie and Ubuntu Vivid.
-It has a dependence on libgcrypt11 (which has been superceded by libgcrypt20) and is no longer supplied by distro repositories.
-Having libgcrypt20 is not sufficient, so we must manually install an old libgcrypt11 *.deb* or bundle libgcrypt11 with the Brackets package.
+Adobe's [Brackets](http://brackets.io/) text editor has a problem on recent distribution releases like Debian Jessie and Ubuntu Vivid.
+It has a dependence on libgcrypt11 which has been superseded by libgcrypt20 and is no longer supplied by distro repositories.
+Having libgcrypt20 is not sufficient, so we must manually install an old libgcrypt11 *.deb* or bundle the libgcrypt11 shared library with the Brackets package.
 Unless you have other packages that depend on libgcrypt11, I think bundling is the superior option.

 It would be nice if the Brackets development team took care of this (as the developers of Atom have done), but alas they do not.
 Luckily this is pretty easy to do ourselves.